-Practicum Requirement: A 45 hour practicum is required in this program.
+Practicum Requirement: A 180 hour practicum is required in this program consisting of 45 on-site hours and 135 in-class simulation hours.

 MEDICAL ASSISTANT (DIPLOMA AND HEALTH SCIENCES DEGREE)

 - Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to tolerate the bending, walking, and standing as required for their particular occupations.
 UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Externship Requirement: A 220 hour externship is required in this program.